 Forest Land Acquisition

-In 1898 Berea acquired its first forest land.
+In 1898, Berea acquired its first forest land.
 The first tracts of forest land were purchased by Mason from his personal funds.
 His stated purpose was to have land for the study of forestry by his classes and to provide wood and income for the College.
-In 1899, Ms. Sarah Fay of Boston (right; in the middle), MA stepped in as Mason’s benefactor, providing funds for land acquisition and his salary.
+In 1899, Ms. Sarah Fay of Boston (right; in the middle) stepped in as Mason’s benefactor, providing funds for land acquisition and his salary.
 She recognized the benefit of having a continuous block of forest.
 By 1918 the Fay endowment had provided for the acquisition of 5,400 acres.
 Allowance was made to use timber incomes to support future acquisitions.

 Shift from Abuse to Management

-The condition of the land that became the Berea College Forest was similar to most of the land in the Southern Appalachians in the late 19th Century.
+The condition of the land that became the Berea College Forest was much like most of the land in the Southern Appalachians in the late 19th Century.
 The land had been cleared, over-farmed/grazed, burned repeatedly and the forests indiscriminately cut.
 Even steep land was tilled for row crops.
 Much of the site quality was low either due to soil erosion resulting from farming or to inherent conditions (e.g. dry, rocky sites).
 Most of the land acquired between 1898 and 1960 was in some early-successional stage due to agriculture (usually), fire and/or harvest.
 Descriptions of the tracts ranged from young tree growth cover to bare soil with erosion gullies.

 Fire control, using faculty, staff and student crews, began as the land was acquired.
 However, many of today’s best forest stands (tree size, quality, health, diversity, etc.) resulted from forested areas that were commercially clear-cut just prior to acquisition.
 Subsequent thinnings have helped such stands.